wdm0006/gitnoc/README.md

  * rq and redis for background tasks

 The aim is to have a simple UI that can run on local host and visualize the interesting project-level analytics made possible by git-pandas.
-Initial functionality is:
+Current functionality is:

  * Multiple settings profiles configurable, in each profile, you can set:
     * a git repository or group of git repositories to analyze